The Experiential Dynamics of

 From Crystal Silos to Sacred Geometry

 The same geometric principles that create isolation can be redirected toward connection.
-The Crystal Silo is not a prison :: it is a phase state.
+The Crystal Silo is a phase state.
 And phase states can shift.
 When we understand how the pattern operates, we can choose our role within it.
 The choice, as always, begins with recognition.

 Acknowledgments & Inspirations